 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.

-• Knowing if you’re ready to take the leap into business ownership can feel overwhelming.
+Knowing if you’re ready to take the leap into business ownership can feel overwhelming.
 You can use our LLC checklist to assess how ready you are.
-Generally, if you have a registered agent and your LLC name picked, you’re ready to begin.
+Generally, if you have a registered agent (For more information, please see our what is a registered agent page) and your LLC name picked, you’re ready to begin.
 But this checklist will help you work through the other LLC requirements, too.

 If you still have questions, we recommend seeking legal advice from a California business attorney.

-• Right now, California says that the filing fee for LLC Articles of Organization will stay at $0 until June 30, 2023.
+Right now, California says that the California filing fees for LLC Articles of Organization will stay at $0 until June 30, 2023.

 That said, if you budget for these expenses, you can navigate them without issue.